hdShang/arxiv-daily/docs/cs-CL/2025-05-30/papers/250524834v2-multilinguality-does-not-make-sense-investigating-factors-behind-zer.md

 ---
 layout: default
-title: Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks
+title: "Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks"
 ---

 # Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks